arxioly/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   TODO

-### ZWED0045E":"Java app server not defined in config
+### ZWED0046E

+  JavaManager not given either war or jar configuration options, nothing to do

   **Reason:**